Accessible Complexity Bounds for Restarted PDHG on Linear Programs with a Unique Optimizer: Introduction

 In this paper, we consider the following standard form LPs:

 where $A\in \mathbb{R}^{m\times n}$ is the constraint matrix, $b\in \mathbb{R}^m$ is the right-hand side vector, and $c\in \mathbb{R}^n$ is the objective vector.
 The corresponding dual problem is:

-We will assume the optimal basis is unique, denoted by $B$, and let $x^\star$, $y^\star$ and $s^\star$ denote the optimal solutions.
-In Section \ref{sec:Preliminaries}, we revisit its saddlepoint formulation and its symmetric reformulation on the space of $x$ and $s$.
+We will assume the optimal basis is unique (formally in Assumption~\ref{assump:unique_optima}), denoted by $B$, and let $x^\star$, $y^\star$ and $s^\star$ denote the optimal solutions.
+In Section \ref{sec:Preliminaries}, we revisit its saddle-point formulation and its symmetric reformulation on the space of $x$ and $s$.
 We also review rPDHG for solving LPs.

 Section \ref{sec:global_linear_convergence} presents the main result of the paper: an accessible iteration bound of rPDHG that has a closed-form expression.
 The bound takes the form